isomerpages/moe-meridianpri/_mk-at-meridian/About Us.md

 <hr>

 ##### For more information on MOE Kindergartens
-Please visit the MOE website at <a href="https://www.moe.gov.sg/preschool/moe-kindergarten">https://www.moe.gov.sg/preschool/moe-kindergarten</a><br>
+Please visit the MOE website at <a target="_blank" href="https://www.moe.gov.sg/preschool/moe-kindergarten">https://www.moe.gov.sg/preschool/moe-kindergarten</a><br>
 Our MK collaborates with the following Early Years Centres:
 <hr>